vladimirzhidkov/nasm/README.md

-# stolyarov_taskbook
+# stolyarov_exercise_book
-solutions to exercises from taskbook by stolyarov
+My solutions to "Programming: introduction to profession" exercise book by Stolyarov A.V.